 - To predict and assess changes in biodiversity caused by climate change and/or human activities, support the ANR’s “Artificial intelligence research in the field of biodiversity” challenge by supplying all participating research projects with shared data sets.

-- Nourish or develop machine learning for the automated translation of scientific texts.
+- Feed or develop machine learning bases for the automated translation of scientific texts.

 Open science should become the default principle for researchers and it should constitute a criteria of excellence in research, as is now the case in the Horizon Europe programme.
 For this, the higher education and research ecosystem must be transformed to align the incentives, strengthen capacity and increase recognition of the efforts made.

-To ensure these practices persist over time, the system of assessing researchers, laboratories and establishments must be changed so that it becomes coherent with the principles of open science.
-In line with the San Francisco Declaration on Research Assessment (DORA) and the Leiden Manifesto for Research Metrics, this involves reducing the importance of the quantitative aspect to the benefit of a more qualitative approach: to take into account – beyond what publications do – the plurality of research findings, make reasoned use of indicators and reward cooperation and openness over competitiveness and secrecy.
-As part of the French presidency of the European Union, France intends to hold a European event to promote open science at the Académie des sciences (Paris).
+To ensure these practices persist over time, the assessment system for researchers, laboratories and , universities and research performing organizations must be changed so that it becomes coherent with the principles of open science.
+In line with the San Francisco Declaration on Research Assessment (DORA) and the Leiden Manifesto for Research Metrics, this involves reducing the importance of the quantitative aspect to the benefit of a more qualitative approach taking into account – beyond what publications do – the plurality of research findings, making reasoned use of indicators and rewarding cooperation and openness over competitiveness and secrecy.
+As part of the French Presidency of the European Union, France intends to hold a European event to promote open science at the Académie des sciences (Paris).
 It will also encourage the creation of a coalition of European researchers who commit to implementing operational, reciprocal and legible transformations in their assessment practices.

 To transform daily practices, the concept of open science should be present throughout the research training programmes, from bachelor’s degree level to senior researchers, with an emphasis on the strategic stage of the doctorate.
 The management and opening up of research data requires new skills and leads to the emergence of new professions which are important to develop, recognise and value.

 Aligning the assessment and training policies will make it possible to reduce the contradictory demands to which researchers have been subject, so that the benefits of open science are fully understood.
-With this objective in mind, access for researchers to public data and private data of general interest will be made easier, thanks through the creation of a general interest data mediator.
+With this objective in mind, researchers’ access to public data and private data of general interest will be made easier, through the creation of a mediator for data of general interest.
 Adopting open licenses for data, publications and source code will help to free up the circulation of scientific findings, and the generalisation of the ORCID identifier for researchers will consolidate their digital identity and increase the visibility of their work.

 To meet the ambitious objectives of this new plan, open science policies should be strengthened and amplified.
 The National Fund for Open Science will be continued and its field of action expanded.
 We propose that funding from the PIA is used to intensify and diversity its actions.
-A firm commitment from the research establishments and organisations to formalise and implement open science policies will enable their widespread territorial deployment.
-In parallel, France will increase its presence in the international bodies for open science, particularly EOSC, to support the construction of an effective, regulated, transparent and resilient ecosystem, which serves to help the scientific community and society as a whole.
+A firm commitment from universities and research performing organizations to formalise and implement open science policies will enable their widespread territorial deployment.
+In parallel, France will increase its presence in the international bodies for open science, particularly the EOSC, to support the construction of an effective, regulated, transparent and resilient ecosystem, which serves to help the scientific community and society as a whole.

 Finally, open science policies must be better monitored and their impacts measured through a consolidation of the Open Science Barometer and an expansion of its scope to include new aspects.
-These policies will be nourished by contributions from research, through the creation of a Open Science Lab dedicated to developing “research into research”, and through the launch of a dedicated call for proposals by the National Research Agency.
+These policies will be informed by contributions from research, through the creation of an Open Science Lab dedicated to developing “research on research”, and through the launch of a dedicated call for proposals by the French National Research Agency.

 10. Develop and value open science skills throughout the educational and career pathways of students and research staff.

-11. Value open science and the diversity of scientific productions in the assessment of researchers and teacher-researchers, and of projects and research establishments.
+11. Value open science and the diversity of scientific productions in the assessment of researchers of projects and of universities and research performing organizations.

-12. Triple the budget for open science through the National Fund for Open Science and the Investments for the Future Program.
+12. Triple the budget for open science through the National Fund for Open Science and the Investments for the Future Programme.

 Recognise open science in assessments

-- Include the open science principles and good practices in the HCERES reference files and strengthen cooperation between HCERES and the Committee for Open Science.
+- Include the open science principles and best practices in the Hcéres reference files and strengthen cooperation between the Hcéres and the Committee for Open Science.

-- Promote the use of narrative CVs to reduce the importance of quantitative assessments to the benefit of qualitative ones, and experiment with a “openness profile” on ORCID.
+- Promote the use of narrative CVs to reduce the importance of quantitative assessments to the benefit of qualitative ones, and experiment with an “openness profile” on ORCID.

 Develop and recognise the skills and professions of open science

-- Consider data literacy as a set of key skills and develop the range of initial and continued degree programmes on offer in data science and engineering by making use of the existing degree programme initiatives.
+- Consider data literacy as a set of key skills and develop the range of initial and continuing education degree programmes in data science and engineering by building on existing initiatives.

 - Encourage the development of teaching units or training pathways in open science at bachelor’s and master’s level and strengthen open science training for doctoral students, by defining a frame of reference for open science training for doctoral schools, by creating an open science thesis prize, and by offering thematic booklets from the Passport for Open Science.

-- Increase awareness-raising and training programmes in open science for researchers and senior teacher-researchers.
+- Increase awareness-raising and training programmes in open science for senior researchers.

 - Support the evolution in skills and career pathways for research staff, with a notable emphasis on valuing skills and professions linked to managing data lifecycles and developing source code.